 Specialties: All aspects of Clothing Design and Production

 JR has a lot of knowledge of our garment design and construction.
-He helped us make a great deal of progress when we worked with him steadily in 2014 through 2017.
+He helped us make a great deal of progress when we first went into production, and we have worked with him steadily since in 2014.
 And he is the one who first called me "The Other Ralph".
 We are working with JR now on the creation of the North Maine Double Jacket.

 JR was with us when we created most of the garments we offer now, plus some of the extras.
 We don't work with JR much anymore ... he is really focused on the fashion end of his business.
 Plus, he particularly likes helping people get started, and we are beyond that point now.

 We worked with several tailors before we found JR. Working with him made a huge difference for us.
 JR's company, The Factory8, has a great website.
 JR has some major corporate clients ... household names.
 He enjoyed working with us because we were such a change of pace, and because helping new companies get rolling is one of his specialties.

 The street-scene photo of JR in our ShirtJac was taken in the New York City Garment District, when we approved the ShirtJac for production

 The picture with JR laughing was taken in JR's studio, where he frequently served as an ad hoc fit model for us.
 Debby (in mirror) and JR are laughing because THIS TIME we knew the Mouton Jacket was RIGHT.